diegotuzi/Distributed-Approach-to-Satellite-Direct-to-Cell-Connectivity-in-6G-Non-Terrestrial-Networks/README.md

 *Update 10.12.2023: The article will be published in the December 2023 issue of IEEE Wireless Communications Magazine.
 The code will be uploaded when the article will be available on IEEE Xplore.*

 # Distributed Approach to Satellite Direct-to-Cell Connectivity in 6G Non-Terrestrial Networks
-This repository provides the code generated for Research Reproducibility of the following article:
+This repository provides the code generated for the following article:
 - Title: Distributed Approach to Satellite Direct-to-Cell Connectivity in 6G Non-Terrestrial Networks
 - Authors: Diego Tuzi, Estephania Flores Aguilar, Thomas Delamotte, Gunes Karabulut-Kurt, and Andreas Knopp